minikin/dotfiles/README.md

-# Sasha Prokhorenko's new mac setup script
+# New mac setup script

 In this repository you'll find Sasha Prokhorenko's dotfiles.